5 Big Ideas About The Origins of Homosexuality

 The Genetics of Gayness

 These trends mirror the scientific advancement that has been made in 2012 on the biology of homosexuality.
-The converging findings suggest that exclusive homosexuality is not a “life style choice” but a perfectly natural sexual orientation.
-While there is still much debate on the exact causes of homosexuality and a “gay gene” remains elusive, biological scientists agree that there is a strong genetic influence to gayness.
+The converging findings suggest that exclusive homosexuality is not a “lifestyle choice” but a perfectly natural sexual orientation.
+While there is still much debate on the exact causes of homosexuality and a “gay gene” remains elusive, biological scientists agree that there is a strong genetic influence on gayness.

-First, across various nations and cultures there is a relatively stable minority of people – about 8% -- with an exclusive homosexual orientation.
+First, across various nations and cultures, there is a relatively stable minority of people – about 8 percent – with an exclusively homosexual orientation.
 There are twice as many men as women in this category.
 Second, there is converging evidence from twin studies that homosexuality “runs in families.”
 Third and finally, biologists have discovered forms of homosexuality in many other animal species to which humans are related to varying degrees, from baboons to dolphins and from penguins to worms.1

 Although these findings make a reasonably strong claim that homosexuality is part of someone’s genotype, there is still much speculation as to how it got there.
-In an informative and entertaining book, titled “Homo Mysterious”, evolutionary biologist and psychologist David Barash offers a number of different scenarios for the evolution of predominantly male homosexuality, whihc is considered a moe stable trait.
-Here is a list of the 5 most likely evolved functions of homosexuality in humans.
+In an informative and entertaining book, titled “Homo Mysterious”, evolutionary biologist and psychologist David Barash offers a number of different scenarios for the evolution of predominantly male homosexuality, which is considered a more stable trait.
+Here is a list of the five most likely evolved functions of homosexuality in humans.

 1. Kin helping

-Another version of the kin selection hypothesis is that homosexuals (as non-married individuals) occupied high status positons within their societies -- think of the monks and nuns in medieval times -- and so indirect benefits might accrue to their families.
+Another version of the kin selection hypothesis is that homosexuals (as non-married individuals) occupied high-status positions within their societies, think of the monks and nuns in medieval times, and so indirect benefits might accrue to their families.

 It is thus possible that genes for homosexuality could spread in early traditional societies because of the family benefits they produced.